danielobyrne/catalystcloud-docs-historical/source/migration.rst

 ######################################

 For this section  of the documentation we have split the content into two parts.
-The first exaplains the different methods for migrating to a cloud solution, alongside the benefits of why you would want to migrage away from other forms of resource management.
+The first explains the different methods for migrating to a cloud solution, alongside the benefits of why you would want to migrate away from other forms of resource management.
 This section is for those who are not familiar with Cloud systems and who want to know more about how to run their system on cloud architecture.